What is a Motorcycle Bill of Sale

 Step 1 – Prep It

-As long as the bike runs well, the tires are inflated, and there’s nothing mechanically dangerous, take the bike for a ride.
-Feel the suspension, shift through all gears, and test the front and back brakes.
 If the bike has not been inspected, having an inspection done prior to listing will increase buyer activity significantly, as an inspection sticker is seen as a badge that affirms it’s in riding condition.

 Common post-winter issues:

-- Carburetor – Clogs are common.
-This doesn’t apply to fuel-injected bikes
+- Carburetor – Clogs are common; this doesn’t apply to fuel-injected bikes.

 - Chain – A rusty chain should be replaced if it’s deeper than surface rust.
 Otherwise, slightly rusty or dirty chains should be cleaned and lubricated.